AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 PRONTO PHARMACY UNDER ATTACK BY TRUMP’S DEA

-Pronto Pharmacy, Is a small family-run business often times we are excluded from many insurance plans who contract with large chain pharmacies.
-Many insurances simply don’t pay their bills to the small family-owned pharmacy.
-Simply put they cheat us on extraordinary fee attachments.
+Pronto Pharmacy is a small family-run business.
+Often, we are excluded from many insurance plans that contract with large chain pharmacies.
+Many insurance companies don’t pay their bills to the small family-owned pharmacy.
+Simply put, they cheat us on extraordinary fee attachments.

 THE WARRANT